hollasynth/scanner4/docs/README.md

 ##  What can I do with it?

+Probably more than I can!
+But try some of these:

  - Crossfade between the wave shapes of a VCO for voltage-controlled morphing, e.g. from sine to saw to triangle to square and back
  - Crossfade between up to four audio sources under voltage control
  - Voltage controlled CV mixing.
 The inputs and outputs are DC coupled so you can use the module to mix and morph between CV sources